Max Muncy Player Props: Dodgers vs. Pirates

 - Muncy is batting .195 with six doubles, 19 home runs and 42 walks.

-- Among qualifying hitters in MLB action, his batting average ranks 150th, his on-base percentage ranks 91st, and he is 47th in the league in slugging.
+- He ranks 148th in batting average, 95th in on base percentage, and 49th in slugging among the qualified hitters in MLB.

-- Muncy has picked up a hit in 32 of 67 games this year, with multiple hits 11 times.
+- Muncy has reached base via a hit in 33 games this season (of 68 played), and had multiple hits in 11 of those games.

-- Muncy has picked up an RBI in 41.8% of his games this year, with more than one RBI in 13.4% of his games.
-He has also driven in three or more runs in six contests.
+- In 28 games this year (41.2%), Muncy has picked up an RBI, and in nine of those games (13.2%) he had more than one.
+He has also driven in three or more of his team's runs in six contests.

-- He has scored in 34 of 67 games this year, and more than once 9 times.
+- He has scored in 34 games this year, with multiple runs nine times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.